Skip to content

 Invest in rest to get the best from yourself and your people.

-Question 3: How Important Is Your Quality of Life?
+Question 3: How Important Is Your Quality Of Life?

 You only get one body.
 How you care for it impacts your quality of life.
 And like it or not, burnout is a real threat.